TheCyberArcher/EndeavourOS-Privacy/README.md

 ### 8) Customise the Desktop Environment with extensions

-All of the extensions are presents in https://extensions.gnome.org/List of required extensions (Gnome 45) :
+All of the extensions are presents in https://extensions.gnome.org/List Note : Only for Gnome 45

 - No overview at start-up
 - Dash to Dock